What is Creating Futures?

 The Creating Futures data (grades, attitude grades or both) is inputted by teachers and reported to students and their parents throughout the school year.

-You can expect to receive the data in:
+You can expect to receive the data, depending on the year group of your child, in:

 - Early October